-The 2024 CIP includes \$27.8 million in Wastewater Utility projects.
-The \$19.3 million bisolids dryer project began design and feasibility work in early 2023.
-Preliminary cost estimates have indicated equipment costs for this project will be higher than originally forecasted.
-Construction is targeted to be completed by winter of 2025.
+The 2024 CIP includes \$9.9 million in Wastewater Utility projects.
+The \$19.3 million total bisolids dryer project began design and feasibility work in early 2023 will continue into 2024.
+Construction of the biosolids dryer is anticipated to begin in 2025 with completion in 2026.
+Preliminary cost estimates have indicated equipment costs for this project will be higher than originally forecasted when the project was added to the CIP.
 The addition of a biosolids dryer after dewatering will reduce the final product by 70%.
 This reduction, along with the improved quality of biosolids from Class B to Class A Exceptional Quality will eliminate hauling costs in the range of \$500,000 per year.
 The biosolids dryer project will be funded by debt, while the remainder of Wastewater Utility projects will be funded by operating funds.